 Let There Be Milk

 That’s the recipe for success!
 I basically ate these things all day for those 2 days and it definitely did what it was supposed to.
+I would have oatmeal every single morning for breakfast, snack on carrots and hummus, and eat a spinach salad at some point during the day (it was a good excuse to go to Salata).
+You can also try this recipe for a yummy chocolatey oatmeal alternative!
 There are a few other foods that can help increase your milk supply:

 - Beet leaves